Research on Professional Learning

 What is the Best Practice to Promote Transfer and Implementation of New Learning?

-To improve teacher learning and implementation, professional learning should be grounded in the following principles:
+To improve teacher learning and implementation, professional learning should be personalized and grounded in the following principles:

 - Outside experts are necessary to start improvement.
 Guskey and Yoon (2009) found that professional development presented by outside experts who then facilitated implementation resulted in greater improvements in student learning.